uwdata/visualization-curriculum/README.md

 ### Local Installation

 1. [Install Altair and a notebook environment](https://altair-viz.github.io/getting_started/installation.html).
-The notebooks are written for _Altair v3.2 or later_.
+The notebooks are written for _Altair v3.2_.
 2. Copy the curriculum repository to your local filesystem using `git clone https://github.com/uwdata/visualization-curriculum.git`.
 3. Open the notebooks in your local notebook environment.
 For example, if you have JupyterLab installed (v1.0 or higher is required), run `jupyter lab` within the directory containing the notebooks.